PlayStation: Sponsorship

 Between 1999 and 2007 and 2009 to 2010, PlayStation was the main kit sponsor of French Ligue 1 club AJ Auxerre and Olympique Lyonnais, respectively.

-PlayStation had been an official sponsor of WWE pay-per-view events in the past, including In Your House: Buried Alive, WrestleMania 13, Badd Blood: In Your House and InVasion, while the PlayStation 2 had sponsored 3 consecutive Royal Rumble events (2003 - 2005), Armageddon 2004, and No Mercy 2005.
+PlayStation had been an official sponsor of WWE pay-per-view events in the past, including In Your House: Buried Alive, WrestleMania 13, Badd Blood: In Your House and InVasion, while the PlayStation 2 had sponsored 3 consecutive Royal Rumble events (2003–2005), Armageddon 2004, and No Mercy 2005.

 Between 2016 and 2022, PlayStation was the sponsor of the Fiesta Bowl.

 Reception

 In 2005, Australian newspaper The Age wrote an article about the PlayStation brand.
 Among the numerous interviews conducted with various people in the industry was an interview with Jeffrey Brand, associate professor in communication and media at Bond University who said, "PlayStation re-ignited our imagination with video games".
-Game designers Yoshiki Okamoto called the brand "revolutionary — PlayStation has changed gaming, distribution, sales, image and more", while Evan Wells of Naughty Dog said "PlayStation is responsible for making playing games cool."
+Game designer Yoshiki Okamoto called the brand "revolutionary — PlayStation has changed gaming, distribution, sales, image and more", while Evan Wells of Naughty Dog said "PlayStation is responsible for making playing games cool."

 In 2009, ViTrue, Inc. listed the PlayStation brand as number 13 on their "The Vitrue 100: Top Social Brands of 2009".
 The ranking was based on various aspects mainly dealing with popular social media sites in aspects such as Social Networking, Video Sharing, Photo Sharing and Blogs.

 In 2010, Gizmodo stated that the PlayStation brand was one of the last Sony products to completely stand apart from its competitors, stating that "If you ask the average person on the street what their favorite Sony product is, more often than not you'll hear PlayStation".
 As of April 2012, the PlayStation brand is the "most followed" brand on social networking site, Facebook, with over 22 million fans and followers in total which is more than any other brand in the entertainment industry.
 A study by Greenlight's Entertainment Retail has also shown that the PlayStation brand is the most interactive making 634 posts and tweets on social networking sites Facebook and Twitter.

 In July 2014, Sony boasted in a company release video that the PlayStation 3, PlayStation 4 and PlayStation Vita sold a combined total of 100 million units.
 It was announced at Tokyo Game Show on September 1, 2014, that PlayStation home game consoles claim 78% market share of all home consoles in Japan.

 As of 2015, PlayStation is the best-selling home console brand worldwide.